Travelling to Paris: A 2 Day Itinerary

 You’ve only got 48 hours in the City of Light and Love?
 Don’t worry, we’ve collated the best that the French capital has to offer to make sure you get your croissant and culture fix.

 Monuments, museums, Montmartre, there’s so much to do.
 But with just two days in Paris to spare, you don’t want to run yourself off your feet - non, non, that would be most unglamorous.
 So we’ve listed only the best highlights so that you can tick all the tourist boxes, while having enough time for an aperitif and to take in the magic for yourself.
 Whether you’ve taken the Eurostar or flown into the French capital, there are plenty of left luggage spaces at all major stations where you can pay a small fee to keep your non-essential bags.
 If you’re heading to one of our very own Parisian homes to stay at during your whistle stop tour, dump your bags and let’s get exploring.
+At Plum Guide, we've sorted out your itinerary, so you don't have to.

 Once you’re all settled at your accommodation, head straight to Notre Dame.
 That’s it, we’re going to hit day 1 with one of the city’s most famous attractions.
 Stand on top of the famous 'Kilometre Zero', the point in front of Notre Dame cathedral.
 From there, it’s up to you whether or not you’d like to go inside and explore the building from the inside out.
 If not, take a look to your right and you should be able to see the famous Shakespeare & Company bookstore.
 Hang out of everyone from the likes of Hemingway and Fitzgerald to a plethora of today’s modern writers.
 Catch a poetry reading, play or event if you’re lucky (all details of upcoming events should be on the website).
 After browsing the book shelves and treating yourself to a few books, head over to the nearby Rue Monge where you will find Boulangerie Eric Kayser.
 Treat yourself to some delicious pastries and treats, pop into the nearby supermarket and buy a bottle of wine (bear in mind that cheap French wine is still fabulous quality), and head back towards the River Seine.
 You’ve got yourself a picnic.
 Enjoy.